Scybernator/ScyberLog.Analyzers/ReadMe.md

 dotnet_diagnostic.AA0008.severity = warning
 ```

+The package is available on nuget as [ScyberLog.Analyzers](https://www.nuget.org/packages/ScyberLog.Analyzers/)

 Note that there is a built-in diagnostic (CA2023) for this in the upcoming NetAnalyzers release, at which point this package will be obsolete.

 <!--